 - IPC training has been offered to all care homes.
-As of 10th June 2020, 88% of homes in Coventry and Warwickshire have completed training.
-A total of 1117 people have been trained. - 60% of homes that have had IPC training received this face to face, the remaining 40% were trained virtually.
+As of 10th June 2020, 88% of homes have completed training.
+A total of 1117 people have been trained. - 60% of homes that have had IPC training received this face to face, the remaining 40% were trained virtually. - Update as of August 2020: Arley Medical Services are undertaking the second round of whole home testing, with nearly half the care homes in Warwickshire already re-tested.